primatejs/primate/README.md

 ## Routing

-Primate reads all routes from `routes`.
-You can group all routes in one file or split them across several.
+Routes map requests to responses.
+All routes are loaded from `routes`.

+The order in which routes are declared is irrelevant.
+Redeclaring a route (same pathname and same HTTP verb) throws a `RouteError`.

 ### Basic GET route

 ```js
 import {html} from "primate";